Jazz piano 2

 - Solo over this type of standard

 - Demonstrate a clear understanding of how to play in swing and Latin time.

 What level is the course and do I need any particular skills?

-You should have completed Jazz piano1, or have otherwise learned to use "shell" voicings for II V I cadences in all major keys.You need experience of listening to jazz piano and the ability to understand and interpret chord changes in standard lead sheets.
+You should have completed Jazz piano1, or have otherwise learned to use "shell" voicings for II V I cadences in all major keys.You need experience of listening to jazz piano and the ability to understand and interpret 7th chord symbols in standard lead sheets.
 You need to be confident in your use of modes of the major scale.

 How will I be taught, and will there be any work outside the class?

 You will be taught through tutorial input with appropriate individual help / advice and practising to rhythm section backing tracks.
 Mostly you will play as a group in these online classes, using your own piano.
 You will be encouraged to make recordings of your practice and post to the google classroom.

 Are there any other costs?
 Is there anything I need to bring?